westphallm1/AoMM-Cross-Mod-Sample/README.md

 ### Accessing AoMM-Computed State:
 * `mod.Call("GetState", string versionString, ModProjectile proj) -> Dictionary<string, object>`
   Get the entire <key, object> mapping of the projectile's cross-mod exposed state.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose state should be retrieved

 * `mod.Call("GetStateDirect", string versionString, ModProjectile proj, object destination) -> void`
 	Fill the projectile's cross-mod exposed state directly into a destination object.
 	The destination object should either explicitly or implicitly implement IAoMMState (see AmuletOfManyMinionsApi.cs).
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose state should be retrieved
 	* `destination`: An object that implements IAoMMState.
 Its fields will be overridden with the projectile's AoMM managed state via reflection.

 ### Modifying AoMM-Controlled Behavior Dynamically:

 * `mod.Call("GetParams", string versionString, ModProjectile proj) -> Dictionary<string, object>`
   Get the entire <key, object> mapping of the parameters used to control the minion's cross-mod behavior.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose behavior parameters should be retrieved

 * `mod.Call("GetParamsDirect", string versionString, ModProjectile proj, object destination) -> void`
 	Fill the projectile's cross-mod behavior parameters directly into a destination object.
 	The destination object should either explicitly or implicitly implement IAoMMParams (see AmuletOfManyMinionsApi.cs).
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose state should be retrieved
 	* `destination`: An object that implements IAoMMParams.
 Its fields will be overridden with the projectile's AoMM behavior parameters via reflection.

 * `mod.Call("UpdateParams", string versionString, ModProjectile proj, Dictionary<string, object> source) -> void`
   Update the projectile's cross-mod behavior parameters using a <key, object> mapping of new parameters values.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose behavior parameters should be retrieved
 	* `source`: a <string, object> dictionary containing new values for the minion's cross mod behavior parameters.

 * `mod.Call("UpdateParamsDirect", string versionString, ModProjectile proj, object source) -> void`
   Update the projectile's cross-mod behavior parameters directly based off the properties of a source object.
 	Fill the projectile's cross-mod behavior parameters directly into a destination object.
 	The destination object should either explicitly or implicitly implement IAoMMParams (see AmuletOfManyMinionsApi.cs).
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose state should be retrieved
 	* `source`: An object that implements IAoMMParams.
 The projectile's AoMM behavior parameters will be overwritten with this object's fields via reflection.

 * `mod.Call("ReleaseControl", string versionString, ModProjectile proj) -> void`
 	For the following frame, do not apply AoMM's pre-calculated position and velocity changes to the projectile in PostAI().
 Used to temporarily override behavior in fully managed minion AIs.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The active instance of the projectile whose state should be retrieved

 ### Registering Minions for cross-mod AI: